Chapter 1 : PART ONE

 Apologise?
 What for?
-What has he done now?
+What's he done now?
 Taddeus wonders wildly.
-He cannot think of anything since last Tuesday, when he was threatened into apologising for accidentally spilling orange juice over Tarquin at breakfast.
+He can’t think of anything since last Tuesday, when he was threatened into apologising for accidentally spilling pumpkin juice over Tarquin at breakfast.
 He’s been so careful since then!

 Tristessa and Tarquin enjoy their little brother’s silent terror.

-‘I’m waiting,’ Tristessa says in a sing-song voice, and begins fiddling with the pink ribbon in her hair; she got it for her thirteenth birthday last week and has not stopped wearing it, not even to bed.
+‘I’m waiting,’ Tristessa says in a sing-song voice, and begins fiddling with the pink ribbon in her hair; she got it for her thirteenth birthday last week and hasn’t stopped wearing it, not even to bed.

-Taddeus raises his eyes from the floor, knowing that they like eye contact when he is forced to apologise, and says in a quavery voice, ‘I’m sorry, Tristessa.’
+Taddeus raises his eyes from the floor, knowing that they like eye contact when he's forced to apologise, and says in a quavery voice, ‘I’m sorry, Tristessa.’